Misc. Notes

 Columbia-Luzerne County PA Archives Biographies.....WOODIN, Clemuel Ricketts 1844 - living in 1899

-1821, and married Elizabeth Foster, daughter of John and Ellen Foster
+1821, and married Elizabeth Foster, daughter of John and Ellen Foster.
+Among the

 first of his business ventures was the building of a foundry at Foundryville,